awsfundamentals-hq/ddb-global-tables/README.md

 When a new item is added to the US East 1 region, it is automatically replicated to the EU West 1 region.
 This is also true for the other way around.

-As the items are immediately reloaded afterwards, sometime you can see that the item is not immediately available in the other region.
+As the items are immediately reloaded afterward, sometimes you can see that the item is not immediately available in the other region.

 ## Project Structure